GeorgeDavila/OpenCV_Rave/README.md

 ### Technical Notes
 Note that we adjust the **Hue** not really the color value.
 That's why in the ones with the white background the backgound stays the same color.
 This means that **if your images are gray/black/white you may not get good results**.
-Try **bright colors contrasted on solid background for best results**.
+Try **bright colors for best results**.
+It should work on real images, like people, too.
+But should be colored images for best results.

 Observe the list **my_hue_list**.
 This determines the pattern.
 So if you want a new pattern or even a manual pattern you can play with this list.
 Can theoretically be however long you want but try to keep the values to whole numbers between (and including) 0 and 179.
 Can actually go outside this bound if needed (ie generate some unique pattern) because we apply a modulo_180 function later in the script, but if doing manually it might just add confusion to go outside these bounds (ie you'll have to do modulo_180 in your head to know what the hue is).